stefanos50/Branch-and-Bound-Maze-AI/README.md

-This is project that implements branch and bound algorithm using C# and Visual Studio for this specific maze:
+This is a Visual Studio project that implements branch and bound algorithm using C# for this specific maze:

 ![](IMAGES/MAZE.png)